 But before we take a look at the game, let’s look at the covers first, shall we?

-This cover is a bit more colorful and while I enjoy the title and the art in the upper part, the soldier has an awkward pose.
+This cover is a bit more colourful and while I enjoy the title and the art in general, the soldier has an awkward pose.
 A bit better than the previous cover but not by much.
 At least it looks like a proper videogame cover.

 Well, it’s time to boot this kraut:

-As you can see, the title screen is a pixelated reproduction of the second cover and actually, I think it looks better than the cover itself.
-Then you get to the main menu where it shows your rank in the corner and some options available.
+As you can see, the title screen is a pixelated reproduction of the 2nd cover and actually, I think it looks better than the cover itself.
+Then you get to the main menu where it shows some options available and your rank in the corner.

-According to the manual, you’re an unnamed Allied soldier that was captured by the Nazis during WWII and taken to Castle Wolfenstein’s dungeons to be interrogated.
-There, a dying prisoner gives you a pistol with ten bullets in it and you’re able to escape your cell.
+According to the manual, you’re an unnamed Allied soldier that was captured by the Nazis during WWII and taken to the dungeons of the eponymous Castle Wolfenstein to be interrogated.
+There, a dying prisoner gives you a pistol with 10 bullets in it and you’re able to escape your cell.
 The game starts just outside the cell, near some stairs to the next floor.
-You have two objectives: the first is obviously to escape the castle and the second, is to recover the Nazi war plans somewhere inside the castle.
+You have 2 objectives: the 1st is to obviously escape the castle and the 2nd is to recover the Nazi war plans hidden somewhere inside the castle.

 You start with the rank of Private and have 7 more ranks, which corresponds to the difficulty levels.
-To advance in the first couple of ranks, you only need to escape the castle, but for the rest, you need to find the war plans before escaping or you won’t be promoted to the next rank.
-And if you die throughout the game, you’ll be back to rank of Private.
+To advance in the 1st couple of ranks, you only need to escape the castle, but for the rest, you need to find the war plans before escaping or you won’t be promoted to the next rank.
+And if you die anytime throughout the game, it’s back to the rank of Private.

-You can either avoid the soldiers, shoot them or run towards them with your gun pointed to them, to which they’ll surrender (by holding their hands up).
+You can either avoid the soldiers, shoot them or run towards them with your gun pointed at them, in which they’ll surrender (by holding their hands up).
 If a soldier surrenders or is killed, you can search them for ammo, vests or keys.
-You automatically take the vests and keys, but you can only take the bullets if you happen to have less bullets than him.
+You’ll automatically take the vests and keys, but you can only take the bullets if you happen to have fewer bullets than him.
 Afterwards, you can shoot him, which is recommended because the moment you stop pointing your gun at him, he’ll try to capture you.
-If any soldier touches you, you’ll be captured but you can also be killed if obviously shot by them.
-Whether you’re captured or killed, you’ll return to first screen, however any soldiers you’ll killed and every chest you’ve opened so far, will remain so.
+If any soldier touches you, you’ll be captured or killed.
+Either way, you’ll return to 1st screen, however, any soldiers you’ll kill and every chest you’ve opened so far will remain so.

-The graphics and animation are on par with any other early-80s computer game (the original Apple II version has better graphics and more color).
+The graphics and animation are on par with any other early-80s computer game (the original Apple II version has better graphics and more colour).
 But the sound effects are superb.
-It even has digitized voices.
-On a PC-speaker!
-Although the voice samples aren’t the best (and in German), the fact that they exist in a game this old, is remarkable!
+It even has digitised voices.
+On a PC speaker!
+Although the voice samples aren’t the best (and in German), the fact that they exist in a game this old is remarkable!
 But alas, this game lacks any music whatsoever.
-There’s not even a title theme!
-I suggest listening to the Inglorious Basterds‘ or Captain America: The First Avenger‘s soundtrack while playing.
+There’s not even a title theme.
+I suggest listening to the Inglorious Basterds or Captain America: The First Avenger soundtracks while playing.

 But for me, the only bad part of the game is the control scheme.
-I couldn’t play with my gamepad, so I was forced to play with the keyboard and although the controls themselves are responsive, the control scheme is quite awkward, using several keys, including two sets of directional keys: one to control the character in eight different directions and another to point your gun also in eight different directions, plus other keys for more miscellaneous actions.
+I couldn’t play with my gamepad, so I was forced to play with the keyboard and although the controls themselves are responsive, the control scheme is quite awkward, using several keys, including 2 sets of directional keys: one to control the character in 8 different directions and another to point your gun also in 8 different directions, plus other keys for more miscellaneous actions.
 And you can’t remap them or use the arrow keys.

 Castle Wolfenstein isn’t your typical action game because it requires a slower progression.
 You won’t win it by shooting at anything that moves (like in Wolfenstein 3D).
-You have to move slowly and pick your fights carefully, especially since you can only carry a maximum of ten bullets and three grenades.
-It has a surprisingly amount of depth for an early-80s action game, which might not be recommended for gamers who prefer heavy action.
-But I recommend it for gamers who like slow, methodical action.
+You have to move slowly and pick your fights carefully, especially since you can only carry a maximum of 10 bullets and 3 grenades.
+It has a surprising amount of depth for an early-80s action game, which might not be recommended for gamers who prefer fast-paced action.
+But I do recommend it for gamers who like slow, methodical action.

-So, do you like WWII themed games?
-If so, what are your favorites?
-Also, what do you think of Wolfenstein II?
+So, do you like WWII games?
+If so, what are your favourites?
+Also, what do you think of the Wolfenstein games?
 Does it resemble more the Muse titles or the FPS games?
-Let me know by commenting below, in our Facebook page or in our Twitter feed.
-Next time, it’s our first anniversary!
-And we’ll celebrate it by looking at a sequel of one of the first games I reviewed here.
+Let me know by commenting below, on our Facebook page or in our Twitter feed.
+Next time, it’s our 1st anniversary!
+And we’ll celebrate it by looking at a sequel of one of the 1st games I reviewed here.
 Until then, go kill some more Nazis and keep on playing!